SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 GO
 ```

-Since the generated method manipulates sets of entities the method is generated in the collection class:
+Since the generated method manipulates sets of entities the method is generated in the **ProductCollection** class:

 ```csharp
 [System.ComponentModel.DataObjectMethodAttribute(System.ComponentModel.DataObjectMethodType.Select, true)]